edysegura/js-functional/README.md

 ## How to run these examples?

-First you need to have NodeJS installed where you are going to run these examples.
-Or copy and past to JSBin.
-After NodeJS installation completes navigate to directory of your choice and then run ```node index.js``` and check the results.
+First you need to have [Node.js](https://nodejs.org/en/) installed and then navigate to directory of your choice and then run the command below:

+`node index.js`

+You may consider to use [JS Bin](http://jsbin.com/?js,console) as an alternative!

 ## Examples